dschott/safelyyou/guardian/notes.md

 SafetyCheckInterface - Safety Check interface.
 This sends alarms from a room periodically for review.

+## Rando meeting

+Refactor for scalability and safety (uptime)
+Refactor for pull system (pull ai experiments down) Refactor for running more than 1 ai routine.
+A/B Testing for new AI models
+The ability to run a second model in silent mode and possibly collect alarms Send to Magellin (so we can experiment and test) but dont escalate. ability to execute binocular AI.
+2 cameras in each room for redundancy, could we take advantage of this for AI

 ## Questions

 Doug Today at 12:33 PM